 Associate of Arts (AA) Emphasis

-Demand for lawyers will result from growth in the population and in the general level of business activities.
+Demand for attorneys will result from growth in the population and in the general level of business activities.
 Competition for job openings will be intense because of the increasing number of students graduating from law schools each year.
 Paralegal positions are projected to grow faster than average, but stiff competition is expected.
-Lawyers may be employed in private practice, they may be self-employed, or they may work for legal services or local, state and federal government.
+Attorneys may be employed in private practice, they may be self-employed, or they may work for legal services or local, state and federal government.

 ECC’s Associate of Arts (AA) transfer degree is designed to meet the requirements of colleges and universities to which students may wish to transfer for completion of baccalaureate (BA or BS) degrees.
 In many instances, transfer colleges accept this degree as equivalent to their own general education requirements.

 Because the requirements for an AA degree change periodically, students should check with their academic advisor or the ECC Admissions Office to confirm that they have the most current information.
 Students are responsible for knowing the requirements for the degree they hope to obtain and for planning their schedule accordingly.